Solidified/phpNSLookup/README.md

 After spending several evenings searching the net for PHP code releated to performing domain lookups, I decided to write something instead.

-DSNGetRecord.php will return information returned from DNS (whether from your own server or another local NDS resolution source).
+DSNGetRecord.php will display information returned from DNS (whether from your own server or another local NDS resolution source).

 I am releasing this code based on the GPL V3 license.